Ditinas/musicPlayer/README.md

 # musicPlayer
-I developed this project musicplayer using html css  js.
+ this project musicplayer using html css  js.